ihmeuw/cascade-at/docs/api/model/index.rst

 The model object has two levels maximum (parents and children).
-To build that model object with "global" settings from an EpiViz-AT model, we have a wrapper around the model object, described below in :ref:`alchemy` that builds a two-level model at any parent location ID in a model hierarchy.
+To build that model object with "global" settings from an EpiViz-AT model, we have a wrapper around the model object, described below in :ref:`grid-alchemy` that builds a two-level model at any parent location ID in a model hierarchy.

 .. toctree::